Orpowell/BRCA1-Protein-Analysis/README.md

 	5. The list of conserved residues is used to colour residues on the structure of the human protein and saved as a PyMol session (see Figures).

 ## Figures
 ![MSA](https://user-images.githubusercontent.com/66531998/94668270-be762400-0307-11eb-8aeb-e3b9bf85bdb4.png)
+Figure 1.
+A multiple sequence alignment of the BRCA1 protein across 8 different species.
+The alignment was produced using Clustal Omega with using data collected from UniprotKB.

 ## Tools Used